“Are you serious, that really happens?” I said…

 Overcharging of foreigners happens all over the globe, not just in Ecuador… I remember on my first trip abroad, I landed in Spain only to promptly get ripped off by an airport taxi driver paying about double the normal fare.

 Now, it is true, anything “energy” related is CHEAP in Ecuador, often less than a third the price of neighboring Latin countries like Brazil or Colombia.
 My water bill for my small house on the coast was $4 a month, now more like $7-8 since changing the name.
-My Electric bill is around $15 a month (I haven’t changed it to my name).
-A Natural Gas tank refill costs $2.50, and did I mention a gallon of gasoline costs $1.50?
+My Electric bill is around $15 a month (I haven’t changed it to my name) and it is great because the companies around here are very understanding when there are any issues with your bills.
+You can check this Resolving Problems – South Carolina Public Service Commission for further information.

 Why so cheap?
 Well, the government subsidies help.